What is Hoshana Rabbah and When Do We Celebrate It?

 Hoshana Rabbah Eve

 On the evening of Hoshanah Rabbah, it is traditional to recite Tehillim (the Book of Psalms) and to read Sefer Devarim (the Book of Deuteronomy).
-In some circles, especially Hassidic circles, men stay up the entire night engaged in religous study.
+In some circles, especially Hassidic circles, men stay up the entire night engaged in religious study.

 Hoshana Rabbah Day

 On other days during Sukkot, men carry a lulav and etrog whilst walking a circuit around the synagogue; this circuit is known as a hakafah (plural: hakafot).
 On Hoshana Rabbah, seven hakafot are made whilst saying Hoshanot (prayers for deliverance).
 Each of the hakafot is done in honour of one of the ushpizin (seven honoured guests who are imagined to join families in their sukkah during Sukkot) – Abraham, Isaac, Jacob, Moses, Aaron, Joseph and David.
-After completing the hakafot and saying Piyyutim (a number of liturgical poems), it is traditional to pick up a bundle of five willow twigs and beat them on the ground whilst reciting further prayers exressing hope that the Messiah will come soon.
+After completing the hakafot and saying Piyyutim (a number of liturgical poems), it is traditional to pick up a bundle of five willow twigs and beat them on the ground whilst reciting further prayers expressing hope that the Messiah will come soon.
 There are a number of kabbalistic (mystical) explanations for the custom of beating the willow twigs including that it represents the elimination of sin.